PrateekGoyal18/lfr-using-ldr-sensors/README.md

-# lfr-using-ldr-sensor-s-
-This is the arduino code for a lfr that is controlled by an array of ldr sensors..
+This is the arduino code for a lfr that is controlled by an array of ldr sensors.